 The catfacing insects overwinter as adults in protected areas in or near the orchard.
 Winter annual weeds that begin to bloom in late winter are a major attractant for these insects.

 Control: Removing weeds and debris in the area will greatly enhance control of these insects.
-For chemical control, carbaryl (Sevin 50WP) is available in homeowner size packaging, as are permethrin (Bonide Eight Insect Control Vegetable Fruit & Flower Concentrate, Bonide Eight Insect Control Yard & Garden Ready-to-Spray) or esfenvalerate (Ortho Bug-B-Gon MAX Garden & Landscape Insect Killer Ready-to-Use).
-Do not apply these products within 14 days of harvest, or carbaryl within 3 days of harvest.
+For chemical control, permethrin or lambda cyhalothrin are available in homeowner size packaging.
+Do not apply these products within 14 days of harvest.
+See Table 1 for examples of brands and products.
 As with all pesticides, read and follow all label directions and precautions.

 Various scale insects attack peaches.
 The most commonly seen are the white peach scale (Pseudaulacaspis pentagona) and the San Jose scale (Quadraspidiotus perniciosus).
 These immobile insects can rapidly decrease the vigor of peach trees, kill limbs and ultimately kill the trees.